lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 On any of these states further context might be given in the line below.
 That is entirely optional on "OK" or "Not applicable" and to some extent also for "Skipped" states.
-But any "Not OK" and "Question" state the reviewer shall provide some details to allow the requester to understand and act on it.
+But for any "Not OK" and "Question" state the reviewer shall provide some details to allow the requester to understand and act on it.

-Furthermore when providing feedback we strive to follow the style of [conventional comments](https://conventionalcomments.org/) which allow us to bring up a lot - thereby helping each other - without locking us too much in review iterations.
+Furthermore when providing feedback we strive to follow the style of [conventional comments](https://conventionalcomments.org/) which allows us to bring up a lot - thereby helping each other - without locking us too much in review iterations.
 Such a simple prefix helps in many common cases, making it clear if things are blocking or optional.